-There was another session backing up Tiny Topsy on October 2.
-This time they did "Come On, Come On, Come On" and "Ring Around My Finger."
-The songs were released that same month, and this time, the Charms got label credit.
+On October 2, they backed up Federal artist Tiny Topsy on "Come On, Come On, Come On" and "Ring Around My Finger."
+The songs were released that same month.
 They were reviewed (both "fair") on October 28, along with the Cellos' "The Be-Bop Mouse," the King Bees' "Lovely Love," and Big Al Sears' "Chicken Walk."

 The last Charms session of 1957 was held on December 18.
 It gave us "Let Some Love In Your Heart" and "Baby-O." To try an experiment with the harmony, Otis added Myrna Howard on "Let Some Love In Your Heart."
 She was a gospel singer who lived in Otis' building; he doesn't remember if she was on "Baby-O."

 That same month DeLuxe released "Could This Be Magic," backed with "Oh Julie."
 This was somewhat odd, since the songs, both of which were intended as covers, had been recorded six months before.
 By now, the momentum for the tunes had come to an end.
 Nevertheless, both sides were ranked "good" on December 30, along with Jesse Belvin's "My Satellite," the Penguins' "Be My Lovin' Baby," the Monitors' "Closer To Heaven," the Kuf-Linx' "So Tough," and the Rajahs' "Shifting Sands."